Reference

 • Secure session storage in KV

-• Automatic token refresh
+• Automatic token refresh on every use

 Code Tool Isolation